ThanbirTamim/CitiesSkylinesHeightmapGeneration/README.md

 # CitiesSkylinesHeightmapGeneration
-This project helps you to get HeightElevation png image from height information which is provided t MapBox
+This project helps you to get HeightElevation png image from height information which is provided by MapBox API